Sackler Library, Oxford University

 The Sackler Library is a new Humanities centre for Oxford University set within a small urban block.
 The complex comprises a group of buildings arranged to create a series of enclosed courtyards.
+The building provides 4,816 m sq (51,839 ft sq) of learning space.
 At the heart of the library is the main rotunda with an open glass roof, designed to be glimpsed from different viewpoints around the site and to relate to a series of famous circular buildings across Oxford.
 The building is linked to the new Griffiths Institute, adorned by a large bronze frieze by Alexander Stoddart.
 Street entry is through a circular pavilion that refers to the Temple of Apollo at Bassae, first excavated by C.R.
 Cockerell, the architect of the Ashmolean Museum.